simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 **Note**: Due to the lapse in federal US government funding, NASA is not updating the APOD.
 Therefore, every day a random picture is being displayed from the archive (from 1995-06-16 to 2025-10-01).
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2019-11-30
+<br />**Date image released:**  2021-07-22
-<br />**This image is owned by:**  Dengyi Huang
+<br />**This image is owned by:**  CHART32 Team
-<br />**Title of the image:**  Star Trails for a Red Planet
+<br />**Title of the image:**  NGC 7814: Little Sombrero with Supernova
-<br />**Description for the image:**  Does Mars have a north star?
-In long exposures of Earth's night sky, star trails make concentric arcs around the north celestial pole, the direction of our fair planet's axis of rotation.
-Bright star Polaris is presently the Earth's North Star, close on the sky to Earth's north celestial pole.
-But long exposures on Mars show star trails too, concentric arcs about a celestial pole determined by Mars' axis of rotation.
-Tilted like planet Earth's, the martian axis of rotation points in a different direction in space though.
-It points to a place on the sky between stars in Cygnus and Cepheus with no bright star comparable to Earth's north star Polaris nearby.
-So even though this ruddy, weathered landscape is remarkably reminiscent of terrain in images from the  martian surface, the view must be from planet Earth, with north star Polaris near the center of concentric star trails.
-The landforms in the foreground are found in Qinghai Province in northwestern China.
+<br />**Description for the image:**  Point your telescope toward the high flying constellation Pegasus and you can find this expanse of Milky Way stars and distant galaxies.
+NGC 7814 is centered in the pretty field of view that would almost be covered by a full moon.
+NGC 7814 is sometimes called the Little Sombrero for its resemblance to the brighter more famous M104, the Sombrero Galaxy.
+Both Sombrero and Little Sombrero are spiral galaxies seen edge-on, and both have extensive halos and central bulges cut by a thin disk with thinner dust lanes in silhouette.
+In fact, NGC 7814 is some 40 million light-years away and an estimated 60,000 light-years across.
+That actually makes the Little Sombrero about the same physical size as its better known namesake, appearing smaller and fainter only because it is farther away.
+In this telescopic view from July 17, NGC 7814 is hosting a newly discovered supernova, dominant immediately to the left of the galaxy's core.
+Cataloged as SN 2021rhu, the stellar explosion has been identified as a Type Ia supernova, useful toward calibrating the distance scale of the universe.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/1911/StarTrailsOnRedPlanet2048.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2107/NGC7814withSN2021rhuChart32.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).